PallabiPM/Cursor_Tutorial/README.md

 streamlit run app.py
 ```

-2. Open your browser and navigate to the URL shown in the terminal (typically http://localhost:8501)
+2. Open your browser and navigate to http://localhost:8501

 ## Usage

-1. Upload an image of a nutrition label using the file uploader
+1. Upload a nutrition label photo
-2. The app will preprocess the image and extract text using OCR
+2. Click "Analyze" to process the image
-3. The extracted text will be displayed in a scrollable box
-4. An AI-generated summary will appear below the extracted text
+3. View the AI-generated summary and health insights

 ## Troubleshooting